 As you stroll along, you will come across new and rare cultivars, as well as unknown or underutilized species for our zone 4 climate.
 Among others, a fine collection of unusual conifers that vary in colour and form, a collection of miniaturized trees, and an impressive colourful rectilinear pond enjoyed by photographers.
 One will also discover various species of peonies, insect-eating and acid-loving plants, and even plants native from Japan, China and South Africa!

 You can always visit the gardens on your own.
-Also, to learn more about its history and horticulture, a bilingual audio guide is available, allowing you to wander around at your own pace.
+Also, to learn more about its history and horticulture, a paper guide is available, allowing you to wander around at your own pace.
 No matter what time of the day you arrive, you will discover the many wonders that nature has to offer.
-Our tour consists of 45 sites well worth seeing!
+Our tour consists of 50 sites well worth seeing!
+In fact, the paper guide makes a greate memory to bring back home.

-Around a bend in the path, you may meet Céline, Eugene, Josephine or Marie-Capusine.
+Around a bend in the path, you may meet Céline, Jacinthe, Eugene, Josephine.
 Feeling their passion will allow you to discover a world long gone.
 At our new General Store, you will immerse yourself in the time of Marie-Victorin.
-At the laboratory, you will learn about his life, and the kitchen garden reveals its richness.
+At the laboratory, you will learn about his life.
 Who knows?
-You may get lucky and be greeted by Brother Marie-Victorin himself!
-Will you be bold enough to taste edible flowers?
-Our garden is blooming with multiple life forms, so… Come and enjoy our passion!
+You may get lucky and be greeted by Brother Marie-Victorin himself.
+So… Come and enjoy our passion!

 A peaceful haven with an exotic atmosphere!
 This relaxing tropical greenhouse offers you an energizing break.
 Come and discover the many plants and fruit trees from Southern and Central America.
 Interpretive panels will allow you to learn more about Marie-Victorin’s expeditions to Cuba as well as his vision about the Cuban flora.
-Explore Cuba surrounded by exotic birds!
+Explore Cuba without taking the plane!

 Make the most of your visit to the gardens and discover our educational laboratory.
-Demonstrations, herbariums, an exhibition about the life of Marie-Victorin and a temporary one on bees.
-On certain days you may meet Celine.
-She will gladly tell you more about the life of this famous Brother, plus, you will learn about the surprising virtues of certain “weeds”.
+Demonstrations, herbariums, an exhibition about the life of Marie-Victorin, a temporary one on bees and one of the Mingan Island.
+On certain days you may meet Céline ou Jacinthe.
+They will gladly tell you more about the life of this famous Brother, plus, you will learn about the surprising virtues of certain “weeds”.
 Do you know that plantain and dandelions have healing powers?

 A footbridge, unique in North America, invites you to beautiful strolls across the Nicolet River.
 Donated by Cascades, this bridge gives access to the municipal park; there you will find a water playground for children.
 Made from recycled material and illuminated at night, this impressive structure provides a passage on foot and meeting place.